ralinc/rails-blog/README.md

 - copy and use any snippet you like
 - follow my approach to any problem you face
-- clone the entire application and change content/styles to your likes
+- fork the repo and use it for your own personal blog

 ## How to help?